 Mr. Gadhok served as lead trial counsel for the plaintiff in the case of Eric Murdock v.
 Rutgers, The State University of New Jersey, a wrongful termination case which drew global media attention and set groundbreaking precedent as to how athletic programs, educational institutions and professional sports organizations deal with bullying and harassment.
 Over the course of his career, he has represented numerous current and former members of the National Basketball Association (NBA), National Football League (NFL) and Major League Baseball (MLB) communities, as well as members of the music and entertainment industry.

 Mr. Gadhok and his cases have been widely featured in the national media, including the New York Times, Wall Street Journal, Forbes, USA Today, Star Ledger, New York Daily News, New York Post, Bloomberg, Reuters, ABC News, CBS News, NBC News, Fox News, ESPN, CNN and 20/20.
 He has been named as a “Rising Star” and “Super Lawyer” in the Super Lawyers Magazine every year since 2009.
+In 2021, Raj was named one of Essex County’s top lawyers by Morris-Essex Health and Life Magazine.
 In 2019, Raj was listed amongst NJ Family's Best Lawyers for Families as well as named a "Top 100 Lawyer" by Super Lawyers.* Mr. Gadhok has also regularly appeared as a panelist and guest speaker for numerous educational and legal training programs approved for Continuing Legal Education credit, including a recent program at MetLife Stadium on the issue of the National Anthem protests during the 2017-18 NFL season.

 A lifelong Essex County resident, Mr. Gadhok is an active member of his community and has taken leadership roles on the Executive Boards of both the Essex County Bar Association (ECBA) and the New Jersey State Bar Association (NJSBA).
 He served as the Chairperson of the ECBA Young Lawyers Section from 2006 through 2007 and was the recipient of the ECBA Young Lawyers Achievement Award.
 Mr. Gadhok also served on the Executive Committee of the NJSBA Young Lawyers Division from 2008 through 2010.
 Most recently, Mr. Gadhok completed his term as President of the Essex County Bar Association where he has served as a member of the Board since 2006.
 As President, Mr. Gadhok spearheaded an initiative, together with the Essex County Prosecutor's Office, to buy back illegal guns off of the streets and to raise public awareness of the gun violence epidemic in our Country today.
 The program received a great deal of support from public and private officials throughout the County and State and more than 330 guns, including a great number of assault weapons, were removed from the streets.